The Divorce Insurance: Development

 Director Lee Won-suk, who directed Killing Romance (2023), and Choi Bo-kyung to co-direct while writer Lee Tae-yoon, who wrote Secret Royal Inspector & Joy (2021), penned the series.
 It was planned by CJENM Studios and KT Studio Genie and produced by MongJakSo and Mondo Studio.

 Casting

 In June 2024, Lee Dong-wook had been offered the series' lead role and was in the final stages of coordination.
 The next month, it was reported that both Lee Kwang-soo and Lee Joo-bin were cast.
 In September 2024, Lee Da-hee was cast to play one of the lead roles.

-In February 2025, the four Lees had confirmed their appearances for the series.
+In February 2025, the four leads had confirmed their appearances for the series.

 Release

 The Divorce Insurance was reportedly scheduled to air in the first half of 2025.
 In January 2025, TVN revealed its drama lineup for 2025, and the series was announced to premiere in March.
 It was confirmed to be broadcast on March 31, and would air every Monday and Tuesday at 20:50 (KST).
 It was made available for streaming on TVING in South Korea and Amazon Prime Video in selected regions.